ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 Defending against the Dual-CA Compromise attack requires SCT Feedback, and explicitly requires the server to save full certificate chains (described in {{feedback-srvop}} as the 'complex' configuration.)
-After CT auditors receive the full certificate chains from servers, they must compare the chain built by clients to the chain supplied by the log.
-If the chains differ significantly, the auditor can raise a concern.
+After CT auditors receive the full certificate chains from servers, they MAY compare the chain built by clients to the chain supplied by the log.
+If the chains differ significantly, the auditor SHOULD raise a concern.
+A method of determining if chains differ significantly is by asserting that one chain is not a subset of the other and that the roots of the chains are different.

-\[ TBD What does 'differ significantly' mean?
-We should provide guidance.
-I *think* the correct algorithm to raise a concern is:

-If one chain is not a subset of the other
-AND
-If the root certificates of the chains are different THEN It's suspicious.

-Justification:
+\[Note: Justification for this algorithm:

-- Cross-Signatures could result in a different org being treated as the 'root', but in this case, one chain would be a subset of the other.
+Cross-Signatures could result in a different org being treated as the 'root', but in this case, one chain would be a subset of the other.

-- Intermediate swapping (e.g. different signature algorithms) could result in different chains, but the root would be the same.
+Intermediate swapping (e.g. different signature algorithms) could result in different chains, but the root would be the same.

-(Hitting both those cases at once would cause a false positive though.)
+(Hitting both those cases at once would cause a false positive though, but this would likely be rare.)

-What did I miss? \]
+Are there other cases that could occur?
+(Left for the purposes of reading during pre-Last Call, to be removed by Editor)\]

 ## Censorship/Blocking considerations